uz0/llm/docs/01_prompt.md

 >
 > **This is an illusion.
 Declarative is actually HARDER.**
 >
 > Why?
 Because when declarative prompts fail, you can't debug them.
-You don't know which step the agent got wrong.
+One doesn't know which step the agent got wrong.
 You don't know what assumptions it made.
 You just know the result is wrong.
 >
 > With imperative instructions, you:
 > 1. **Learn LLM limitations** by hitting them explicitly